 Comprehensive physical security planning involves several parts that work together to create a robust security infrastructure, including:

-- Perimeter security: The first barrier against intrusion involves measures to protect a property’s boundaries.
-Perimeter security measures, such as electric security fencing, combine physical barriers with psychological deterrence, like warning signs.
-Strategic security lighting complements these systems, eliminating shadows and dark areas that could conceal criminal activity.
+- Perimeter security: The first barrier against intrusion is a property’s boundaries.
+Perimeter security measures, such as electric security fencing, serve as warning signs.
+Strategic security lighting complements these systems, eliminating shadows and dark areas.

 - Access control: Gate Access Control systems regulate who can enter and exit a facility.
-They can range from lock-and-key setups to biometric scanners, multi-factor authentication, key cards, and mobile credentials.
-Restricting access to only authorized personnel allows businesses to reduce the risk of unauthorized entry and security breaches.
+They can range from lock-and-key setups to biometric scanners, multi-factor authentication.

-- Video surveillance: Video surveillance systems, such as CCTV cameras, provide real-time monitoring and recording of a facility’s interior and exterior.
-These systems may also offer advanced features like motion detection, facial recognition, and remote viewing capabilities.
-Surveillance footage can aid in detecting suspicious activity, investigating incidents, and providing evidence for legal proceedings.
+- Video surveillance: Video surveillance systems, such as CCTV cameras, provide real-time monitoring and recording.
+These systems offer advanced features like motion detection, facial recognition, and remote viewing capabilities.

 - Emergency response: Effective physical security planning must include emergency response.
-These systems integrate with other security components to provide comprehensive incident management capabilities, from detection and assessment to staff protection and situation resolution.
 Emergency response systems often include mass notification capabilities and automated protocols that can lock down specific areas or entire facilities as needed.

 Why Companies Need to Focus on Physical Security